Alea4jacta6est/dvc_pipeline_tutorial/README.md

 2. Activate venv and `pip install -r requirements.txt` to install dependencies

+3. Use `pip install 'dvc[gdrive]'` to add gdrive

-3. Use `dvc pull` and `dvc repro` to reproduce the pipeline (ask me for access to use data from remote)
+4. Use `dvc pull` and `dvc repro` to reproduce the pipeline (ask me for access to use data from remote)

-4. Use `dvc metrics show` to get metrics of the last model
+5. Use `dvc metrics show` to get metrics of the models

 ## Task description

 Data governance for ML (DVC)

-- Task description:
+- Details:
     1. Use dataset from previous task.
 Make initial setup using `Data version control` tool.
     2. Define 2-3 pipelines that would preprocess data in different ways (basic cleaning, scaling, aggregations, etc.).
 Each pipeline should be